roryharder/roryharder.github.io/index.md

 My name is <b>Rory Harder</b>.

 I completed my PhD last year at the University of Toronto.
-This fall I am beginning a postdoctoral fellowship at University College Dublin.
+This fall I am beginning a postdoctoral fellowship at University College Dublin (look <a href="https://www.ucd.ie/philosophy/research/postdoctoralfellowshipprojects/">here</a> for some information on my postdoc project).

 To the right is a picture of me atop a mountain in Poland!